Valentinianism: Relationship with the Church

 The distinction between the human and divine Saviour was a major point of contention between the Valentinians and the Church.
-Valentinus separated Christ into three figures; the spiritual, the psychical and material.
+Valentinus separated Christ into three figures; the spiritual, the psychical, and the material.
 Each of the three Christ figures had its own meaning and purpose.
 They acknowledged that Christ suffered and died, but believed that "in his incarnation, Christ transcended human nature so that he could prevail over death by divine power".
 These beliefs are what caused Irenaeus to say of the Valentinians, "Certainly they confess with their tongues the one Jesus Christ, but in their minds they divide him."
 In one passage in the account of Irenaeus, it is directly stated that the redeemer assumed a psychical body to redeem the psychical, for the spiritual already belong by nature to the celestial world and no longer require any historical redemption, while the material is incapable of redemption, as "flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption".

 Many Valentinian traditions and practices also clashed with those of the Church.
 They often met at unauthorized gatherings and rejected ecclesiastical authority, based on their belief that they were all equal.
 Members of the movement took turns administering sacraments, as well as preaching.
 Among the Valentinians, women were considered to be equal, or at least nearly equal to men.
 There were female prophets, teachers, healers, evangelists and even priests, which was very different from the Church's view of women at the time.
 Valentinians held normal jobs, got married and raised children just like Christians; however they regarded these pursuits as being less important than gnosis, which was to be achieved individually.
 The beliefs of the Valentinians were much more oriented towards the individual than the group, and salvation was not seen as being universal, as it was in the Church.